tpage99/trpage-dev-portfolio/posts/how-to-add-a-read-more-for-product-descriptions.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.2.1/jquery.min.js" defer></script>
 ```

-Please note this is NOT the most performant method, as it will load jQuery on every page whereas you may only need it on the product page, but it will get the job done for this example.
+Please note this is NOT the most performant method, as it will load jQuery on every page.
+You may only need it on the product page, but it will get the job done for this example.
 The `defer` attribute within the tag is also optional.

 ## Add the Function